Ed Vulliamy: 1970s-1990s

-In 1979, he joined Granada Television's current affairs programme World in Action, and in 1985 won a Royal Television Society (RTS) Award for a film about the North of Ireland.
+In 1979, he joined Granada Television's current affairs programme World in Action, and in 1985 won a Royal Television Society (RTS) Award for a film about Northern Ireland.
 Another film about the IRA/INLA political status hunger strike of 1981 was banned by the Independent Broadcasting Authority because of a controversial shot of INLA hunger striker Patsy O'Hara, which World In Action editors refused to remove.
-Other programmes Vulliamy worked on included an investigation into neo-Nazi movements in Europe and Britain arming loyalist militias in the North of Ireland; a documentary about assisted dying for the terminally ill; a film about the last olive groves to be demolished and first stone laid for the Israeli West Bank settlement of Maale Adumim; an investigation into Indigenous Aboriginal Australians dying from mining asbestos in New South Wales; and a special report on Ronald Reagan's 'Star Wars' space-based missile project, which included an interview with the inventor of the atomic bomb, Edward Teller.
+Other programmes Vulliamy worked on included an investigation into neo-Nazi movements in Europe and Britain arming loyalist militias in Northern Ireland; a documentary about assisted dying for people who are terminally ill; a film about the last olive groves to be demolished and first stone laid for the Israeli West Bank settlement of Maale Adumim; an investigation into indigenous Aboriginal Australians dying from mining asbestos in New South Wales; and a special report on Ronald Reagan's 'Star Wars' space-based missile project, which included an interview with the inventor of the atomic bomb, Edward Teller.

-In 1986, he joined The Guardian as a reporter, later Rome correspondent covering the Mafia and Southern Europe, including the Mafia murders of judges Giovanni Falcone and Paolo Borsellino, and in Naples: the rise of the Camorra crime syndicates and their connections to the then Christian Democrat party and government leadership... also the stellar career and fall from grace of Diego Maradona.
+In 1986, he joined The Guardian as a reporter, and was later Rome correspondent covering the Mafia and Southern Europe, including the Mafia murders of judges Giovanni Falcone and Paolo Borsellino, and in Naples: the rise of the Camorra crime syndicates and their connections to the then Christian Democrat party and government leadership.
+He also covered the career and fall from grace of Diego Maradona.